PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 We found that, although its signature said the return value should be a boolean, `Configuration::updateValue()` could return other types.
 However forcing the type to boolean would be a soft BC break.
 We discussed this matter and concluded to [introduce the BC break nonetheless](https://github.com/PrestaShop/PrestaShop/pull/16818) as it was a bug fix and the impact was supposedly very small.

 When reworking how [CLDR](http://cldr.unicode.org/) is used in PrestaShop, we found that some old interfaces of ours were too limiting.
 After discussing this matter, we concluded that the BC break was necessary and [introduced the hard BC break](https://github.com/PrestaShop/PrestaShop/pull/15643) by adding functions to an interface.
 Any php class implementing this interface would break after upgrading.
+We however think very few modules would implement this interface.

 In 2019, [we improved greatly how PrestaShop manages version numbers](https://github.com/PrestaShop/PrestaShop/pull/12251), but at the cost of modiying how it understand some of them.
 This is a soft BC break.
+Once again, maintainers agreed to introduce it because the impact was expected to be very small and the benefit very huge.

 ## BC breaks can be done for security

-PrestaShop 1.7 is a major version and is currently evolving through minor versions (PS 1.7.6, PS 1.7.7) which means that maintainers are not supposed to introduce BC breaks according to SemVer.
+PrestaShop 1.7 is a major version and is currently evolving through minor versions (PS 1.7.6, PS 1.7.7) which means that maintainers are not supposed to introduce any BC breaks according to SemVer.

 The PrestaShop team tries its very best to achieve this goal however there is one situation where backward compatibility is not a priority anymore: security.
 If we find that a specific set of code inside PrestaShop codebase (or in its dependencies) is a threat to the software and its community of users, we will take the necessary measures to eliminate it, and sometimes this requires introducing BC breaks.
+If a vulnerability cannot be fixed without a BC break, we will accept the BC break.

 So we value the security of PrestaShop users more than backward compatibility.

-However, just like we do for all BC breaks, we will explain what the BC break is in the Release Note to help developers relying on PrestaShop Core to handle it on their side.
+However, just like we do for all BC breaks, we will explain what the BC break is in the Release Note to help developers relying on PrestaShop Core to adjust their code.

 ## Conclusion

 Working with the constraint of SemVer is a big challenge for everybody working on the PrestaShop project!
-Not only does this mean to always keep in mind the different constraints presented above but also it means sometimes having to provide an extra layer of compatibility to not only introduce a new change but also keep previous behavior working.
+Not only does this mean to always keep in mind the different constraints presented above but also it means sometimes having to provide an extra layer of compatibility to not only introduce a new change but also keep previous behaviors working.

-However if for the people working on PrestaShop, SemVer is a (sometimes painful) constraint, we know that this contract is what allows shop, module and theme developers to work confidently.
+However, even if for the people working on PrestaShop, SemVer is a (sometimes painful) constraint, we know that this contract is what allows shop, module and theme developers to work confidently.

 Dealing with Breaking Changes is a permanent constraint we have to enforce in the code we write for PrestaShop and in the Pull Requests submitted to the project that we are reviewing.
 So if one day you are being told that your Pull Request cannot be merged (and must be updated) because of a BC break, you should now know exactly what this is about!